numworks/epsilon-sample-app-rust/README.md

 ## Notes

 The NumWorks calculator runs [Epsilon](http://github.com/numworks/epsilon), a tailor-made calculator operating system.
 Starting from version 16, Epsilon allows installing custom binary apps.
 To run this sample app, make sure your calculator is up-to-date by visiting https://my.numworks.com.
+Note that at the moment Epsilon 16 is in beta, so you'll need to register as [a beta tester](https://my.numworks.com/user/beta).

 Epsilon expects apps to follow a certain layout in memory.
 Namely, they should start with the following header: